Pandemic EBT 2020-2021 School Year

-P-EBT Informational Webinar
+P-EBT Informational Webinar recording

 P-EBT data submission portal

-Click here for submission portal guidance.
+Click here for the submission portal guidance document.

 What is P-EBT and who is eligible?

 P-EBT was authorized by the Families First Corona Virus Response Act.
 The purpose of P-EBT is to provide food assistance to families with students who would have received free or reduced lunch while attending school but are not in school due to COVID-19 restrictions.
 This benefit is available only to families with students enrolled in an Indiana school, and were eligible for free or reduced lunch or the school is a Community Eligibility Provision participant.
 To participate in the P-EBT program schools must be eligible and students must be eligible.
-The eligibility criteria is below:
+The eligibility criteria is below.